 Prior/Ongoing Community Involvement

-Discuss how the community, including underserved community(ies) in the target area, has been involved/engaged in your efforts to address the brownfield sites in the target area, including the priority site(s).
+Discuss how the community has been meaningfully involved/engaged in your efforts to address the brownfield sites in the target area, including the priority site(s).

-To conserve space, you may present information for 2.b.ii. – 2.b.iii. in the same response and/or use the suggested table format below.
+To conserve space, you may present information for 2.f. – 2.g. in the same response and/or use the suggested table format below.

+f.
 Project Involvement

-Identify the local organizations/entities/groups that will be involved in and will provide assistance/information to you to assist in, the performance of the project.
-This includes community-based organizations and/or community liaisons representing residents directly affected by the project work in the target area.
+Identify the local organizations/entities/groups that will assist with this project.

-Project involvement may be provided by a broad and diverse group of entities including, but not limited to, community-based organizations (e.g., neighborhood groups, citizen groups, business organizations, etc.), as well as community liaisons, property owners, lenders, developers, cities/towns within a regional organization’s target area, entities that are a part of a formal partnership agreement (e.g., through an MOA), and the general public.
+Project involvement may be provided by a broad variety of entities including, but not limited to, community-based organizations (e.g., neighborhood groups, citizen groups, business organizations, etc.), community liaisons representing residents directly affected by the project work, property owners, lenders, developers, cities/towns within a regional organization’s target area, entities that are a part of a formal partnership agreement (e.g., through an MOA), and the general public.

-(See Section I.B. for additional information on community liaisons, which may be supported by the grant through participant support costs.)
+(See Section 3.A.(2). for additional information on community liaisons, which may be supported by the grant through participant support costs.)

+g.
 Project Roles

-Describe the role each identified local organization/entity/group will have in the project including how it will be meaningfully involved in making decisions with respect to site selection, cleanup, and future reuse of the brownfield sites, including the priority site(s).
+Describe each identified local organization/entity/group’s role in the project, including how they will be meaningfully involved in decision-making for site selection, cleanup, and future reuse of the brownfield sites, including the priority site(s).

 Sample Format for List of Organizations/Entities/Groups & Roles